-When you’re blogging and on social media, you’re going to want to add photos to your content to make them more enticing to your audience.
+When you’re blogging and on social media, you’re going to want to add images to your content to make them more enticing to your audience.
+You can use stock photos and edit them to your style.

 Note: This post contains affiliate or referral links to the products I recommend.
 I only recommend products I have tried myself and like.
 I may receive a small percentage of the sale at no cost to you.